NilaBlueshirt/HPC_benchmarking/README.md

 # HPC_benchmarking
-OMB/microOSU MPI benchmarking suite to check each node after system-wide maintenance, and more to add.
+1. Using the OMB/microOSU MPI benchmarking suite to check each node after system-wide maintenance.
+2. HPL run for Top500 and Green500 submission, using Nividia's container.